engtuncay/engtuncay.github.io/csharp-dotnet/cst/cst-16-polymorphism.md

 - constructors, and
 - indexed properties

-It is because these members have parameters only (???).
+It is because these members have parameters only.

 ➖ C# Method Overloading